wingsuit-designsystem/wingsuit/packages/wingsuit/apps/drupal/src/Tools/README.md

 ```

 This step will make sure any changes to your theme are not lost if you update
-Wingsuit in the future.
+Server in the future.

-Wingsuit Tools have already been added to individual `theme.inc` files, however
+Server Tools have already been added to individual `theme.inc` files, however
 if you'd like to use the Tools elsewhere in PHP simply include the namespace to
 the file (or your custom Tools):